sophucking/Grupp16Labb3/Refactorising.md

 - Redo ImagePointPair (and possibly rename) to replaced point with int x, y and create own move method
 - Redo implementation of adding to workshop, image does not need to be removed? car can remain beneath workshop
 - ? remove the 'removeImage' method form DrawPanel
-- TurnTurboOn/Off and Lift/LowerBed methods use interface instead of specificly Saab and Scania.
+- TurnTurboOn/Off and Lift/LowerBed methods use interface instead of specifically Saab and Scania.
 - Change the addCar method in CarView
 - CarView constructor (and CarController) should have the window size as input parameter

 - Create (abstract) VisualItem superclass with VisualCar and VisualWorkshop subclasses Each of (sub)classes contains either a car or a workshop as well as the position of the items and the path to the corresponding image.
-CarSimulation can then have a list of VisualCars and loop over the elements calling on the seperate classes and giving them the data needed to update.
+CarSimulation can then have a list of VisualCars and loop over the elements calling on the separate classes and giving them the data needed to update.
-No longer necessary for DrawPanel and CarControll to have their own lists, ?CarControll then only need usage depenency on GroundVehicle.
+No longer necessary for DrawPanel and CarControl to have their own lists, ?CarControl then only need usage depenency on GroundVehicle.

 ## WHY?